kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

 - **Don't sabotage yourself** trying to deny your opponent.
 It's rarely worth it.
 - **Believe in the Heart of the Cards**: Try to draw from deck as much as possible.
 Only Cards 5 snap if you really need to
     - Hence, unlock snapping is very strong
+    - If you snap once, you might have too few cards in your hand that you need to snap again => Vicious cycle
 - **Der Untergang**: Cards move down on display, e.g. when break happens or when you rep-draw.
 Remember to account for it.
 - **Stargazing**: If a card on display is highly likely to still be yours, consider drawing one more card from deck instead of drawing it.
     - It does cost a bit of money => If income is high, stargazing is even better